Bees' Cliff - (CAUTION)

 14. Enchanting Lush Attractions Above the Canyon.

-The precautions are necessary as the hiking trails are either exceptionally varied or dramatic in their diversity propagation up to Entoto's high plateau.
-No concealed walk in the dry creek bed should be done without company, depending on the possible risk of injury, fatigue, or heart fragility.
-Still, at least one more person requires in this type of concealed seasonal hiking.
+The precautions are necessary as the hiking trails are exceptionally varied or dramatic in their diversity propagation up to Entoto's high plateau.
+Caution: avoid concealed walking in the dry creek bed without company, depending on the possible risk of injury, fatigue, or heart fragility, and still demand the company of at least one more person in this type of concealed seasonal hiking and an alert regarding sudden thunderstorms with their following torrential water flow.

 Caution During the Rainy Season.

-However, providing careful precaution for trekking during rainy periods, the long stretches of the river banks (35) also offer relaxation and enjoyment.
-The river banks and slopes appear especially beautiful and pleasantly adventurous; after that, the path deviates and continues upward just before the old pipeline joins the reservoir of the Italian fortification (38) - (B).
+However, providing careful precaution for trekking during rainy periods, the long stretches of the river's Canyon banks (35) also offer relaxation and enjoyment.
+The river banks and slopes of the Canyon (35) appear especially beautiful and pleasantly adventurous; after that, the path deviates and continues upward just before the old pipeline joins the reservoir of the Italian fortification (38) - (B).
+Albeit this site (38) attracts adventurous hikes, due care is essential since the stream within the map area (38) - (B) constitutes the actual gate for the twilight section of the Canyon and its periodically dangerous water masses.

 Comments